imsky/PocketEuler/README.md

 Note: You can assume that all the Roman numerals in the file contain no more than four consecutive identical units.

-Visible links
-1. about=roman_numerals
-2. roman.txt
-3. about=roman_numerals
 Answer: 5c572eca050594c7bc3c36e7e8ab9550

 Problem 90
 ==========